1. Why would you grain fill cabinets before painting?

 Aqua Coat Clear Grain Filler is used on surfaces that you plan on putting clear coats as their topcoats.
 It is extremely clear and will help you attain a glass smooth finish with less coats of a topcoat.
 Aqua Coat White Cabinet Grain Filler is used when painting wood surfaces.
 It was developed so customers can see where they applied it.
 It has a better adhesion and higher solids/build and will perform better in less coats.

 They both are easy to use, water based, non-flammable, low odor, low VOC, easy to apply, easy sanding, fast drying and water cleanup.
-The PGF has a little higher solids and build and will perform better than the clear in less coats.
+The High Performance has a little higher solids and build and will perform better than the clear in less coats.
 Just make sure though if you are painting, use the white grain filler.

 12. How do you prepare the woods surface?